tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 ### Cancel Sent invitation

-  Removes an invitation.
-This can happend before or after it being dismissed but not after it being approved.
+  Removes a pending invitation (one that has not yet been accepted by the recipient).
+This can happen before or after it being dismissed but not after it being approved.
 Requires admin privilieges.

   ```
   DELETE /groups/:userid/invited/:inviteId